 Director of Undergraduate Studies- Assistant Professor (Teaching)

-Originally joining the Department of Sociology as an undergraduate student in 2006, I had the fortune of studying at Durham for almost a decade before my appointment as Assistant Professor (Teaching) in 2015.
+Originally joining the Department of Sociology as an undergraduate student in 2006, I had the fortune of studying at Durham for almost a decade before my appointment as Assistant Professor (Education) in 2015.

 Broadly speaking, my academic background is in science and technology studies (STS) and the sociology of knowledge.
 I am particularly interested in how science, method and practices of knowing are implicated in the (re)production of social systems and structures, with particular emphasis on social scientific knowledge.
 This is underpinned by a particular sympathy towards Actor-Network Theory and the ideas that have been developed from it, which constituted the foundations of my PhD research.
 Beyond this, however, I have wide-ranging interests in various topics of sociological importance, including social stratification, identity, health, education and social inequalities.

-At present, I also act in the role of Director of Undergraduate Studies, with general responsibility for matters pertaining to our Undergraduate degree programmes.
-In this role, I have worked with colleagues to develop a programme of curriculum development and to introduce a new system of peer mentoring, as well as providing general support and guidance to students on our programmes.
+At present, I also act in the role of Director of Education, leading on educational issues related to our undergraduate and postgraduate programmes.
+In this and my previous role of Director of Undergraduate Sturdies, I have worked with colleagues to develop a programme of curriculum development and to introduce a new system of peer mentoring, as well as providing general support and guidance to students on our programmes.